frees-io/freestyle/docs/src/main/tut/docs/README.md

 ## Running programs

-In order to run programs we need interpreters.
-We define interpreters providing implementations for the operations defined in our algebras.
+In order to run programs, we need interpreters.
+We define interpreters providing implementations for the operations defined in our algebras:

 ```tut:book
 import scala.concurrent.ExecutionContext.Implicits.global